jekverse/Paperspace-CLI-Manager/readme.md

 ## Contributors

-This repository was created with dedication by myself and my good friend, **ChatGPT**.
+This repository was created with dedication by myself and my BestFriend, **ChatGPT**.
 We collaborated to provide a fast and efficient solution for Paperspace Gradient users who prefer command-line usage.